jwangsadinata/k8shhh/README.md

 #### Using kubectl with `k8shhh encode`

-`k8shhh` works well with [kubectl][kubectl], which is the command line client for kubernetes.
+`k8shhh encode` works well with [kubectl][kubectl], which is the command line client for kubernetes.
 Some of the examples include the following:

 ```bash
 $ kubectl create -f $(echo "TOKEN=8fd41973acac04e5fc76fde5439c8b94f1eb1233" | k8shhh encode -o token)